 To help start the conversation, you might say something like this:

 “I’m not here to steal you away from another advisor who’s doing a great job for you.
-But I have an idea.
-How about if we grab a cup of coffee to simply talk through your situation with no strings attached, and I promise to not take longer than 20 minutes?
+But what if we grab a cup of coffee to simply talk through your situation with no strings attached, and I promise to not take longer than 20 minutes?
 I’ll either confirm that you’re in good hands, or I’ll offer some suggestions that might get you better results.
-Are you open to this?”
+What do you think?”

 2. Turn Objections Into Questions